 "If you sit [inactive] most of the day, 5 or 10 minutes is going to be great," Albright says.
 "Walk to your mailbox.
 Do something that gets you moving, knowing that you're looking to move towards 30 minutes most days of the week."

 In one study, people with type 2 diabetes exercised for 175 minutes a week, limited their calories to 1,200 to 1,800 per day, and got weekly counseling and education on these lifestyle changes.

 Within a year, about 10% got off their diabetes medications or improved to the point where their blood sugar level was no longer in the diabetes range, and was instead classified as prediabetes.

 Results were best for those who lost the most weight or who started the program with less severe or newly diagnosed diabetes.
-Fifteen to 20% of these people were able to stop taking their diabetes medications.
+Fifteen percent to 20% of these people were able to stop taking their diabetes medications.